aegis-iisc/Hegel-OOPSLA-2425-Artifact/Hegel_artifact.md

 The following instructions explain:
 1. The structure of the repository highlighting relevant files.
-2. How to Run Hegel to generate synthesis time Figure 11, 12, and 14.
+2. How to Run Hegel to generate synthesis time Figures 11, 12, and 14.
-3. How to Run Hegel on individual synthesis problem.
+3. How to Run Hegel on individual synthesis problems.

 ### Structure of the Artifact.

-The source code for this Artifact is available at [prudent](https://github.com/aegis-iisc/propsynth.git)
+The source code for this artifact is available at [prudent](https://github.com/aegis-iisc/propsynth.git)

-The files and directories used in this Artifact are:
+The files and directories used in this artifact are:

--  `quick_test.py` : a script to test the successfull installation of Cobalt
+-  `quick_test.py` : a script to test the successful installation of Hegel
--  `run_benchmarks.py` : a script to run Cobalt for all the benchmarks in the paper producing results.
+-  `run_benchmarks.py` : a script to run Hegel for all the benchmarks in the paper producing results.
-- `prudent_tests/hegel/Hoogle+/**.spec` contains benhcmarks in Figure 11.
+- `prudent_tests/Hegel/Hoogle+/**.spec` contains benchmarks in Figure 11.
-- `prudent_tests/hegel/Cobalt/**.spec` contains benchmarks in Figure 12
+- `prudent_tests/hegel/Cobalt+/**.spec` contains benchmarks in Figure 12

 ### Running the evaluation using a push button.
 ```